Build your customer page

 to

 : The resource the user is trying to access.
-In this case, it will be the product ID from the URL.headers
+In this case, it will be the experience ID from the URL.headers

 : The headers of the request - this allows the SDK to get information about the user.